 Several studies have shown that non-woven masks are more effective in preventing infection than cloth or urethane masks.
 Urethane masks are very comfortable, come in a variety of designs, and tend to be preferred by younger people.
 However, the fact that it is very comfortable means that it is not very effective in preventing droplet transmission.
-Use non-woven masks in crowded areas, where ventilation is not adequate, and in face-to-face classes on campus, in the lab, etc.
+Use non-woven masks in crowded areas, and where ventilation is not adequate.